stephen-a-nicholson/stock-market-explorer/README.md

 ## Features

-- Fetch stock market data for a given stock symbol and time interval
+- Fetch stock market data using the Alpha Vantage free API for personal, non-commercial use
 - Display interactive candlestick charts for in-depth price analysis
 - Show line charts of closing prices to track market movements
 - Visualise volume data to gauge market interest